Riblja Čorba: 1990s: Riblja Čorba during war years and Milošević's regime

 In the summer of 1996, Riblja Čorba performed in Republika Srpska, on Serb Democratic Party rallies.
-The band performed without Ilić, and it was then when it was announced that he is not a member of the band anymore.
+The band performed without Ilić, and at that point it was announced that he is not a member of the band anymore.
 Ilić was not replaced, and the band continued their activity with one guitarist only.
-The album Ostalo je ćutanje (The Rest Is Silence), released in 1996, featured a cover of John Lennon's song "Jealous Guy", Riblja Čorba version titled "Ljubomorko" ("Jealous Guy"), and the song "Odlazi od mene, ubico, idi" ("Go Away from Me, Murderer, Leave"), originally recorded for a production of Moscow-Petushki.
-The latter was sung by former Suncokret female singers Biljana Krstić, Snežana Jandrlić and Gorica Popović, being the only Riblja Čorba song not sung by Đorđević.
+The album Ostalo je ćutanje (The Rest Is Silence), released in 1996, featured a cover of John Lennon's song "Jealous Guy", Riblja Čorba version entitled "Ljubomorko" ("Jealous Guy"), and the song "Odlazi od mene, ubico, idi" ("Go Away from Me, Murderer, Leave"), originally recorded for a production of Moscow-Petushki.
+The latter was sung by former Suncokret singers, Biljana Krstić, Snežana Jandrlić and Gorica Popović, being the only Riblja Čorba song not to feature Đorđević on vocals.
 The album was followed by concerts across Canada, Australia and Europe.
 During the same year, Milatović started his second side project, the hard rock band Indijanci (Indians).
 The band's debut, self-titled album, released in 1997 and featuring guest appearance by Rajko Kojić (which was his last recording), was, mostly due to vulgar lyrics, panned by the critics.
-At the beginning of 1997, a compilation album Treći srpski ustanak (Third Serbian Uprising), with a selection of Riblja Čorba political songs, was released.
-The album featured previously unreleased "Snage opozicije" and one new song "Volim i ja vas" ("I Love You, Too"), written during the 1996–97 protests.
-In 1997, the band held a tour named "Po slobodnim gradovima Srbije" ("Around the Free Cities of Serbia"), as the bands performed in cities in which Socialist Party of Serbia was not in power, which culminated with two concerts in Tašmajdan, on May 31 and June 1, with Rambo Amadeus, Babe, Prljavi Inspektor Blaža i Kljunovi, Direktori, Indijanci, Aleluja, and Kraljevski Apartman as the opening acts.
+At the beginning of 1997, a compilation album Treći srpski ustanak (Third Serbian Uprising) was released, featuring a choice of Riblja Čorba political songs.
+The album featured previously unreleased "Snage opozicije" and one new song, "Volim i ja vas" ("I Love You, Too"), written during the 1996–97 protests.
+In 1997, the band held a tour named "Po slobodnim gradovima Srbije" ("Around the Free Cities of Serbia"), as the bands performed in cities in which Socialist Party of Serbia was not in power, which culminated with two concerts in Tašmajdan Stadium, on 31 May 31 and 1 June, with Rambo Amadeus, Babe, Prljavi Inspektor Blaža i Kljunovi, Direktori, Indijanci, Aleluja, and Kraljevski Apartman as the opening acts.
 On these two concerts Riblja Čorba recorded live albums Beograd, uživo '97 - 1 and Beograd, uživo '97 - 2.
 (Belgrade, Live 97 – 1 and 2).
-On December 22, 1997, the band was scheduled to hold a concert in Tivoli Hall in Ljubljana, however, the Slovenian authorities refused to issue visas to the members of the band because of Đorđević's political statements.
+On 22 December 1997, the band was scheduled to hold a concert in Tivoli Hall in Ljubljana, however, the Slovenian authorities refused to issue visas to the members of the band because of Đorđević's political statements.